djangocon/2023.djangocon.eu/_pages/tickets.md

 title: Tickets
 ---

-Ticket sales are now open!
+**Ticket sales are now open!
+All tickets include access to all 3 conference days (29th - 31st May) and the 2 sprints days (1st - 2nd June).**

 # What ticket should I buy?